Cosmic-ray Acceleration in Core-Collapse Supernova Remnants with the Wind Termination Shock: MEAN PARTICLE VELOCITY ALONG SHOCKS, POLE, AND CURRENT SHEET

 First, we estimate the mean drift velocity of accelerating particles drifting on the shock surface.
+In the explosion center rest frame (simulation frame), there is the convective electric field in the free wind region (upstream region), $\vec{E}_{\rm w} = -(\vec{V}_{\rm w}/c) \times \vec{B}_{\rm w}$. $\vec{E}_{\rm w}$ and $\vec{B}_{\rm w}$ are the electric and magnetic fields in the free wind region, respectively.
+Particles in the free wind region experience the $\vec{E} \times \vec{B}$ drift.
+However, the velocity of the $\vec{E} \times \vec{B}$ drift is $v_{E \times B} = c |\vec{E}_{\rm w} \times \vec{B}_{\rm w}|/B_{\rm w}^2 \approx V_{\rm w}$, which is much smaller than the velocities of accelerating particles ($\approx c/2$).
+Thus, we ignore the electric field in the free wind region [see Eqs.~(\ref{eq:vtheta}), (\ref{eq:vpl}), and (\ref{eq:veq})].
 In the free wind region, the accelerating particles drift on the shock surface in the $\theta$ direction towards the equator or poles depending on the magnetic field direction.
 On the other hand, the mean displacement of accelerating particles in the downstream region is zero because downstream particles are isotropically scattered in the downstream region.
 Therefore, the mean displacement in the $\theta$ direction during the one back-and-forth motion is the mean displacement of particles in the free wind region, $\langle \Delta L_{\rm w} \rangle$.
 The orbit of accelerating particles in the free wind region is shown in Fig.~\ref{fig:dL_1}.
 The $x$ axis is the shock surface.
 The positive and negative $y$ regions are the free wind region (shock upstream region) and shock downstream regions, respectively.
 The red arrow is an orbit of a gyrating particle. $\theta_{\rm Bp}$ and $\phi_{\rm Bp}$ are the pitch angle of the particle and the azimuthal angle measured from the $x$ axis, respectively.
 From Fig.~\ref{fig:dL_1}, $\Delta L_{\rm w} (\theta_{B\rm p},\phi_{B\rm p})$ is equal to $ 2r_{\rm g,w} \sin \theta_{B\rm p} \sin \phi_{B\rm p}$. $r_{\rm g,w} = \varepsilon/(Ze B_{{\rm w},\phi})$ is the gyroradius in the free wind region. $\varepsilon$ and $B_{{\rm w},\phi}$ are the particle energy and toroidal magnetic field in the free wind region. $\langle \Delta L_{\rm w} \rangle$ is

 where $f(\theta_{B\rm p}, \phi_{B\rm p})$ is the particle distribution and proportional to the flux of particles that cross the shock from the downstream to the upstream, ($f(\theta_{B\rm p}, \phi_{B\rm p}) \propto v \sin \theta_{B\rm p} \sin \phi_{B\rm p}$).
 The mean residence time in the free wind region is the half of the upstream gyroperiod, $\langle \Delta t_{\rm w} \rangle = \pi \Omega_{\rm g,w}^{-1} = \pi \varepsilon/(Ze B_{{\rm w},\phi} v)$.
 The mean residence time in the downstream region is the same as that of the standard DSA, $\langle \Delta t_{\rm d} \rangle = 4\kappa_{\rm d}/(u_{\rm d}v)$ \citep{cr,drury83}. $\kappa_{\rm d} = r_{\rm g,d}v/3 = (B_{{\rm w},\phi}/B_{\rm d}) r_{\rm g,w}v/3$ is the downstream diffusion coefficient, where the Bohm diffusion is assumed in the downstream region.
 The downstream flow velocity in the shock rest frame, $u_{\rm d}$, is given by $(u_{\rm SNR} - V_{\rm w}) / 4$ and $V_{\rm w}/4$ for the SNR shock and WTS, respectively, where the strong shock limit is used.
 Accelerating particles move in the $\theta$ direction by a distance of $\langle \Delta L_{\rm w} \rangle$ during $\langle \Delta t_{\rm w} \rangle + \langle \Delta t_{\rm d} \rangle$.
 Hence, the mean velocity of accelerating particles in the $\theta$ direction, $v_\theta$, is